 Motorcycles Are Entitled to the Full Exclusive Use of a Lane

 No vehicle other than another motorcycle is permitted to enter or invade your lane in the space you are occupying.
-For instance, the driver of a car which changes lanes and side swipes your motorcycle has violated NYS VTL § 1252 (a).
+For instance, the driver of a car that changes lanes and sideswipes your motorcycle has violated NYS VTL § 1252 (a).

 § 1252 (a) states, “All motorcycles are entitled to full use of a lane and no motor vehicle or motorcycle shall be driven in such a manner as to deprive any motorcycle of the full use of a lane.
 However, this subsection shall not be construed to prevent motorcycles from being operated two abreast in a single lane.”

 Riding Abreast in a Single Lane

 § 1252 (a) also states that two motorcycles may operate abreast of each other in a single lane.
 However, three or more motorcycles are not allowed to ride abreast in a single lane. § 1252 (d) States “Motorcycles shall not be operated more than two abreast in a single lane.”

 Lane Splitting — Not permitted in New York